WebiusD/WebiusSite/webius_site/articles/Building_a_Support_Vector_Machine_from_Scratch/Building_a_Support_Vector_Machine_from_Scratch.md

-# Building a Support Vector Machine from Scratch
 Support Vector Machines (SVM) are a type of supervised machine learning algorithm used primarily for classification tasks.
 The core idea behind SVM is to find the best boundary (or hyperplane) that separates a given set of data points, thus performing the classification.
 In general we are interested in finding a hyperplane, which separates the different classes with the maximum possible